-Class sizes are kept small (15 students per class on average) and instruction is interactive, giving you the opportunity to receive individualized attention, collaborate with one another, and optimize your learning.
+Class sizes are kept small and instruction is interactive, giving you the opportunity to receive individualized attention, collaborate with one another, and optimize your learning.
 Students attend class for 20 hours each week, and can supplement their in-class studies with available language labs and conversation groups.

-Courses focus on reading, writing, listening, speaking, and pronunciation all taught by USC faculty.
-You have your choice of elective courses to complement your academic program and can participate in conversation groups with American USC students each week.
+Courses focus on reading, writing, listening, speaking, and pronunciation all taught by USC teachers.
+You have your choice of focus classes to complement your academic program and can participate in conversation groups with American USC students each week.

 USC International Academy’s teaching methods put you, the student, in the center of the learning process.
 Through a contextualized curriculum and collaborative approach, you will develop comprehensive English language skills to prepare you for success in the university classroom and global marketplace.